mdwheele/vm/INSTALL.md

     > vagrant plugin install vagrant-vbguest

-    Update your dotfiles in your own `~` directory
+    Update your dotfiles in your own `~` directory.
+They will be pulled over on provision.

-    Update the `config.dist.yaml` file as needed (primarily memory and shared files location)  There is no longer a merge between config files.
+    Update the `config.yaml` file, only the settings that you need to overwrite.

     > vagrant up
         installs the centos box